DBS Checks for schools

-Schools need to know the types of checks they require for their teaching and support staff.
+Schools need to be aware of the various checks they require for their teaching and support staff.
 At Care Check, we can provide you with the information you may require.
 If you have any questions, please call us today.

 DBS checks in education are an essential safeguarding tool to ensure the safety and well-being of children and young people.
 If a person is to work in a nursery, school or college, they will require an Enhanced DBS and a child barred list check regardless of their role.